 The stable outlook reflects Scania's industry-leading profitability and ability to generate free cash flows through the cycle, which limits downside risk.
 In line with Scania's historical practice, we expect that it will continue its predominantly organic growth strategy.
 Major acquisitions are not factored into the ratings.
+In view of Scania's business risk, we would expect FFO in the industrial business to be about 40%-45% of industrial debt, and industrial debt to EBITDA not to exceed 1.8x, to maintain the rating level.
+Currently, Scania's financial ratios are significantly above these targets.
 The industry's tough competitive environment and cyclical demand restrict upside ratings potential.